tequdev/evernode-docs/docs/source/sdk/hotpocket/reference/contract-protocol.md

 - **contract_id** - GUID string of the contract which is specified at the time of deploying the contract.
 This is used as a validation mechanism by all the nodes of a cluster and the users to ensure they are talking with instances of the correct contract.
 - **public_key** - ed22519 public key of the node in hexadecimal format prefixed with 'ed'.
 HotPocket uses this key pair to sign its messages to other nodes and users.
 - **private_key** - ed22519 private key of the node in hexadecimal format prefixed with 'ed'.
 HotPocket uses this key pair to sign its messages to other nodes and users.
-- **readonly** - A boolean indicating whether the contract is being invoked due to a consensus execution or a read request.
-In readonly mode, the filesystem is readonly and represents the last consensus state.
+- **mode** - A string (`consensus|consensus_fallback|read_req`) indicating the mode which the contract is being invoked.
+Mode will be `consensus` if invoked due to a consensus execution.
+Mode will be `consensus_fallback` if invoked due to inability of reaching the consensus.
+Mode will be `read_req` if invoked due to a read request.
+In `read_req` mode, the filesystem is readonly.
+In both `consensus_fallback` and `read_req` modes filesystem represents the last consensus state.
 - **timestamp** - Consensus timestamp of the last closed ledger in UNIX epoch milliseconds.
 - **lcl_seq_no** - Last closed ledger sequence noumber.
 (Not available in read-only mode.)
 - **lcl_hash** - Last closed ledger hash in hexadecimal.
 (Not available in read-only mode.)
 - **npl_fd** - NPL file descriptor for the current contract invocation.
 Provides a channel sending/receiving messages to other contracts during consensus execution.
 (Not available in read-only mode.)
+- **non_consensus_rounds** - Number of consecutive rounds HotPocket missed the consensus, This will be only available in contract `consensus_fallback` mode.
 - **control_fd** - File descriptor for the contract to communicate with HotPocket.
 - **user_in_fd** - File descriptor containing all consensed user inputs.
 - **users** - List of connected users public keys, file descriptors for writing user outputs and their corresponding user input offests from `user_in_fd`.